 The next day, we took the bus from Rimini to the independent republic of San Marino, one of the smallest and oldest republics in the world.
 The town is a beautiful maze of cobblestone streets filled with boutiques, restaurants, quirky shops and museums.
 The views of the surrounding countryside and the Adriatic coast were simply breathtaking.

-Needless to say, I had a brilliant time in Emilia Romagna.
+Needless to say, I had a brilliant week in Emilia Romagna.
 I’ll say this to anyone visiting Italy: “Don’t miss Emilia Romagna!“.
-Here’s a video recap of my week in this amazing region: